 The beginning of computer modeling: Numerical weather prediction

 In the late 19th century, Vilhelm Bjerknes, a Norwegian mathematician and physicist, became interested in deriving equations that govern the large-scale motion of air in the atmosphere.
 Importantly, he recognized that circulation was the result not just of thermodynamic properties (like the tendency of hot air to rise), but of hydrodynamic properties as well, which describe the behavior of fluid flow.
 Through his work, he developed an equation that described the physical processes involved in atmospheric circulation, which he published in 1897.
 The complexity of the equation reflected the complexity of the atmosphere, and Bjerknes was able to use it to describe why weather fronts develop and move.

 Using calculations predictively

 Bjerknes had another vision for his mathematical work, however: He wanted to predict the weather.
-The goal of weather prediction, he realized, is not to know the paths of individual air molecules over time, but to provide the public with average values over large areas and long periods of time.
+The goal of weather prediction, he realized, is not to know the paths of individual air molecules over time, but to provide the public with "average values over large areas and long periods of time."
 Because his equation was based on physical principles, he saw that by entering the present values of atmospheric variables like air pressure and temperature, he could solve it to predict the air pressure and temperature at some time in the future.
-In 1904, Bjerknes published a short paper describing what he called the principle of predictive meteorology (Bjerknes, 1904) (see Research links for the entire paper).
+In 1904, Bjerknes published a short paper describing what he called "the principle of predictive meteorology", (Bjerknes, 1904) (see the Research links for the entire paper).
 In it, he says: